matejbizjak/kumuluzee-nats/core/README.md

 ### Providing ObjectMapper

 KumuluzEE NATS Core uses Jackson for de/serializing and can use a custom instance of `ObjectMapper` to perform the conversion.
-In order to supply a custom instance implement the `KafkaObjectMapperProvider` interface and register the implementation in a service file.
+In order to supply a custom instance implement the `NatsObjectMapperProvider` interface and register the implementation in a service file.
 For example:

 ```java